Skip to content

 {% include copy-curl.html %}

-The following request returns all rules of the feature type `workload_group` that contain the attribute `index_pattern` with values `a` or `b`:
+The following request retrieves all rules for the `workload_group` feature type where the `index_pattern` attribute matches `a` or `b`:

 ```json